 - Homeowners who want to preserve the appearance of their flooring

 - The floor is made of CDX, strand board, OSB, wafer board, or is less than 3/4 inch thick plywood

 - There is non-conventional heating/cooling in your floor (such as radiant heat)

 - Your landlord will not allow you to mount anything to the floor

-A Murphy Wallbed is a bed that is stored vertically or horizontally in order to save space.
-A Murphy Wallbed is lowered from its vertical (or horizontal) position when in use, and is lifted back into the vertical (or horizontal) position in one easy movement.
+A Murphy wallbed is a bed that is stored vertically or horizontally in order to save space and is lowered from its vertical (or horizontal) position when in use, and is lifted back into the vertical (or horizontal) position in one easy movement.
 You can add a cabinet, built in lighting, drop-down desk, book storage, display artwork, display knick knacks, extra shelving and a storage headboard for spacious storage for pillows and extra bedding.
-There are different mounts possible depending on your floor plan and if you want the Murphy Wallbed mounted permanently to the floor or wall.
+There are different mounts possible depending on your floor plan and if you want it mounted permanently to the floor or wall.